TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > still gaunt and sad, his hair is thicker and his eyes are no longer
 > bloodshot.

 This is where [Faurin][faurin] rests.
 He knows about Elydir's old plans and her want to combine the pieces of the Staff of Skonarith.
+He knows the location through the hidden path, and the password to "unbind".

 #### Abode 4, Isadore of Gillhall